Quantum Algorithm for Testing Graph Completeness: Quantum Algorithm

 \subsection{Complexity Analysis}

-In this section, we analyze the complexity of the main part of the algorithm, followed by a discussion on the complexity contribution of the phase estimation subroutine in order to define the complexity of the whole algorithm using the big-O notation.
+In this section, we analyze the complexity of the two stages of the algorithm, discussing the contribution of the QPE subroutine using the big-O notation.

-As discussed in Section \ref{sub_II_E}, the first part of the algorithm has a running time of $t^*$, corresponding to the second maximum of the probability function $P_M(t,n,m)$.
+As discussed in Section \ref{sub_II_E}, Stage $1$ of the algorithm has a running time of $t^*$, corresponding to the second maximum of the probability function $P_M(t,n,m)$.
 According to Eq.(\ref{eq_tmax_second}), this running time is independent of $n$ when we use the linear relationship in Eq.(\ref{eq_linear_relationship_numerical}).
-Therefore, the running time for the first part of the algorithm is $t^* = 3$ quantum walk steps, making the time complexity of the entire algorithm, in the worst case, dependent solely on the phase estimation subroutine.
+Therefore, the running time of the first part of the algorithm is $t^* = 3$ quantum walk steps, making the time complexity of the entire algorithm, in the worst case, dependent solely on Stage $2$ and thus on the phase estimation.

-To define the complexity of the QPE subroutine, we must determine the number $p$ of qubits in its first register, which corresponds to the number of bits of precision in the QPE eigenphase measurement.
+In the Verification stage we employ QPE aided with classically computed variables.
+Well-known algorithms using the QPE subroutine, such as those for period finding and prime factorization \cite{NielsenAndChuang, Quantum_counting_AA, kitaev1995quantum}, achieve efficiency in applying controlled$-U^j$ gates and thus the complexity of the whole QPE application is based entirely on the inverse Quantum Fourier Transform (iQFT) in the QPE.
+This is because of the inherent characteristics of these specific problems, rather than due to the optimization of the controlled$-U^j$ gates themselves.
+In our work we consider the application of $C-W_{P''}^j$ gates efficient, compared to the iQFT, in order to dedicate our attention to an intriguing effect on the this latter component.
+In particular, the QFT complexity transforms from its usual quadratic complexity to polylogarithmic behavior.
+To define the complexity of the iQFT we must determine the number $p$ of qubits in its first register, which corresponds to the number of bits of precision in the QPE eigenphase measurement.
 This number $p$ sets the running time for the inverse quantum Fourier transform, which is $\mathcal{O}(p^2)$.

 Estimating $p$ involves determining the number of bits required to decide if the phase $\theta_j$ measured with the QPE is equal to $\theta_2$, when the graph structure is as close as possible to the complete graph, representing the worst case scenario.
 The detailed study for deriving this number $p$ is presented in Appendix \ref{Appendix_B}, supporting the following proposition: \begin{prop}{QPE subroutine complexity.\\} The number of qubits $p$ can be calculated based on a lower bound function $\mathcal{F}(n)$ for the difference between the phases $\theta_j$ and $\theta_2$ leading to: